Arobase92/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-script that creates an empty file called hello.
 6-script that adds execute permission to the owner of the file hello 7-adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-8-dds execution permission to the owner, the group owner and the other users, to the file hello
+8-Adds execution permission to the owner, the group owner and the other users, to the file hello 9-script that sets the permission to the file hello as follows